17 Summer Safety Tips for Construction: Keep Your Team Safe in the Heat

 Construction Safety Tips for the Summer

 Now that we have a greater understanding of the dangers of extreme heat and the signs of heat-related illnesses, it’s time to talk about some practical ways you can keep your workers rested, hydrated and cool this summer.
-Try to implement as many of these tips as possible to reduce the risk to all your team members.
+Try to implement as many of these tips for construction safety as possible to reduce the risk to all your team members.

 If You’re a Construction Worker